ckeditor/ckeditor5/README.md

 ### CKEditor&nbsp;5 builder

-The easiest way to start using CKEditor&nbsp;5 with all the features you need is to prepare a customized build with the [CKEditor&nbsp;5 Builder](https://ckeditor.com/ckeditor-5/builder?redirect=docs).
+The easiest way to start using CKEditor&nbsp;5 with all the features you need is to prepare a customized setup with the [CKEditor&nbsp;5 Builder](https://ckeditor.com/ckeditor-5/builder?redirect=docs).
 All you need to do is choose the preferred editor type as a base, add all the required plugins, and download the ready-to-use package.

 Refer to the [Quick Start](https://ckeditor.com/docs/ckeditor5/latest/getting-started/installation/quick-start.html) guide to learn more about CKEditor&nbsp;5 installation.